Elephant Auto Insurance Review

 Elephant Insurance is a consumer-focused direct insurer, providing customers with access to all the information they need to make the best decision.

-Elephant is a subsidiary of Admiral Group plc, which is an FTSE 100 company, as well as one of the U.K.’s leading insurers for 6 million drivers in eight countries.
+Elephant Auto was founded in 2009 and is a subsidiary of Admiral Group plc, a Financial Times Stock Exchange 100 company and one of the leading auto insurers for over 6 million drivers.

 To find out how much car insurance costs, consumers should take the time to understand the different types of possible coverage offered by Elephant Auto:

 - Collector Car Insurance: Collector car insurance is protection for vehicles used in car shows, selective afternoon drives, and other special events.
 It’s definitely not meant for your primary vehicle.
 Antique, limited-edition, exotic, or military-grade vehicles can all be classified as collector cars.

 - Emergency Road Service Coverage: This protection is for problems that are not typically covered by your auto insurance, such as a dead battery, towing not related to an accident, being locked out of your car, a flat tire, and running out of gas.